andrewjw/site/_posts/2017-11-08-using-a-raspberry-pi-to-switch-on-surround-sound-speakers.md

 In a <a
 href="https://andrewwilkinson.wordpress.com/2017/10/25/network-booting-a-raspberry-pi-mythtv-frontend/">previous
 post</a>, I talked about network booting a Raspberry Pi MythTV frontend.
-One issue that I had to solve was how to turn on my <a href="http://amzn.to/2hIejJl">Onkyo surround sound speakers</a>, but only if they are not already turned on.
+One issue that I had to solve was how to turn on my [Onkyo surround sound speakers](http://amzn.to/2hIejJl), but only if they are not already turned on.

-I already had an <a href="https://www.mythtv.org/wiki/MCE_Remote">MCE remote and receiver</a> which can both transmit and receive, so it is perfect for controlling MythTV and switching the speakers on.
-There are plenty of tutorials out there, but the basic principle is to use <tt>irrecord</tt> to record the signals from the speaker's remote control, so the Raspberry Pi can replay them to switch it on when the Pi starts up.
+I already had an [MCE remote and receiver](https://www.mythtv.org/wiki/MCE_Remote) which can both transmit and receive, so it is perfect for controlling MythTV and switching the speakers on.
+There are plenty of tutorials out there, but the basic principle is to use `irrecord` to record the signals from the speaker's remote control, so the Raspberry Pi can replay them to switch it on when the Pi starts up.
 In my case, I needed two keys, the power button and VCR/DVR input button.
-Once you've recorded the right signals, you can use <tt>irsend</tt> to repeat them.
+Once you've recorded the right signals, you can use `irsend` to repeat them.

 Initially, I had it set up to always send the power button signal on boot.
 This had the unfortunate side-effect of switching the speakers off if they were already on, for example, if I had been listening to